 Many people have pet health insurance.
 Depending on how many animals you have, pet health insurance may not be cost-effective.
 We have two suggestions for ways to help pay for pet care.
 First, create a budget and track what you spend on them.
 If you need to tighten your belt, it'll be easy to see what you can cut.
 Second, deposit what you would pay for animal health insurance into a savings account.
 Creating a nice nest egg for emergencies will relieve stress when your baby needs expensive care.

-We hope you found our suggestions for ideas to save money on animals helpful.
-Do you have more simple ways to save money on care?
-Comment on our socials or email us at email@example.com.
+We hope you found our suggestions for simple ways to save money on pet care.
+Do you have more ideas to save money on pets?
+Comment on our socials or email us at firstname.lastname@example.org.